gregor-fausto/clarkia-bet-hedging/data/README.md

 #### siteAbioticData.csv

-Summary of abiotic variables associated with each study site in the long-term study of Clarkia xantiana ssp. xantiana demography.
+Summary of abiotic variables associated with each study site in the long-term study of <i>Clarkia xantiana</i> ssp. <i>xantiana</i> demography.

 | variableName | description                                                                             |
 | ------------ | --------------------------------------------------------------------------------------- |